-In the template development of Anqi CMS, effectively traversing and outputting arrays or lists is a core skill for building dynamic and rich content pages.As an experienced CMS operation personnel in the field of information security, I am well aware of the importance of flexibly using template tags for content presentation.The security CMS adopts a syntax similar to Django template engine, making content loops and conditional judgments intuitive and powerful.
+In AnQi CMS template development, effectively traversing and outputting arrays or lists is a core skill for building dynamic and rich content pages.As an experienced CMS operation person in the security industry, I am well aware of the importance of flexibly using template tags for content presentation.AnQi CMS adopts a syntax similar to the Django template engine, making content looping and conditional judgments intuitive and powerful.

-In the template design of AnQi CMS,forLooping through tags is a key tool for processing array or list data.It allows us to access each item in the collection one by one and display the data of each item on the page.forLoops are indispensable foundations.
+In the template design of AnQi CMS,forThe loop iteration tag is a key tool for processing array or list data.It allows us to access each item in the collection one by one and display the data of each item on the page.Whether it is to display a list of articles, product categories, or friend links,forLoops are the essential foundation.

 Basic Traversal and Output Practice

 Assuming we want to display the latest ten articles on the homepage.
-We can usearchiveListtags to get the list of articles and assign it to a variable, such asarchives。Then, throughforto process and output the titles and links of these articles one by one.
+We can usearchiveListtags to get the list of articles and assign it to a variable, such asarchives.
+Then, throughforLoop to process and output the titles and links of these articles one by one.

 Here is a typical example: